viswanathct/json-transformation-schema/ReadMe.md

 ## ToDo

-* Think of a simpler, less-verbose, non JSON schema mode.
-This could well be a separate package.
-This might resemble the format used in doctable's render.
-This also could use wrapping functions, which act as schema builders.

 * Fill any empty test cases.

 * Think of the config, operators, thich would be used process values before output.
 These could be strings or composable functions.